These DIY toilet bombs allow you to deodorize and clean your toilet at the same time. A simple homemade toilet cleaner bomb that gets rid of the funk!

 - If using plastic eggs, push the mix into both halves of an egg.
 Lightly spray the exposed parts with water and stick the halves together.

-- Leave the bombs to dry for a day or two and then unmold.
-The bomb will be fragile at first, but will harden considerably over the next few days.
+- Leave the toilet bombs to dry for a day or two and then unmold.
+The toilet cleaner bomb will be fragile at first but will harden considerably over the next few days.
 Dry on top of a refrigerator or some other out of the way place.

-Drop one bomb into the toilet and wait for the fizzing to stop.
-The hard working ingredients will be released into the bowl, both deodorizing and cleaning.
+Drop one of the toilet bombs into the toilet and wait for the fizzing to stop.
+The hard-working ingredients will be released into the bowl, both deodorizing and cleaning.
 Flush and you’re done!
 (You shouldn’t need to use the toilet brush, but some nasty stains may require a little scrubbing.)

 - You can add color for fun.
 Simply add a few drops of food coloring one of the times you spray with water.